26 Things in Your House That a Professional Organizer Would Throw Out

 Once you’re finished with a hobby, professional organizers advise donating the equipment to someone who will use it.
 Whether you have woodworking tools, scuba fins, camping gear, or a set of watercolors, if you are no longer using it then toss it out of your house.

 The VCR and boom box have been replaced with more up-to-date technology, so donate the old stuff.
 Recycle floppy disks and ancient laptops, obsolete phones, VHS tapes, and more through Goodwill’s Ecycle program.
 Or check out Earth911 for a convenient hazardous waste drop-off location.
-Here’s more on how to recycle or donate your old technology.

 The “to-be-fixed” pile